gerekper/ganjaking/wp-content/plugins/ninja-tables-pro/readme.txt

 Tables created by Ninja Tables are mobile responsive and look elegant on any device.
 = I am not a developer.
 Can I use Ninja Tables? = Ninja Tables is the most beginner-friendly, non-techy and easiest WordPress Table plugin available.
 For better understanding, we have designed our documentation and user manuals so that even the most non-techy people and novices can utilize the full potential of the table builder.
+= Are tables SEO-friendly? =
+Yes!
+Any kind of table you create with Ninja Tables is SEO-friendly, and all table data are visible to search engines.
+= Who can use Ninja Tables? =
+Itâ€™s built for everyone- a newbie or an expert.
+The easy interface gives anyone the comfort of creating and customize dynamic tables without coding.
 = Can I import tables from my TablePress plugin to Ninja Tables? = Yes, absolutely, you can.
 We have introduced a feature that helps you import tables from your existing TablePress plugin in just a few clicks!
 = Can I import tables from Ultimate Tables Plugin or Data Tables Generator by Supsystic to Ninja Tables? = Yes, Now you can transfer the Ultimate Tables plugin or Data Tables Generator by Supsystic data to your beloved WordPress table plugin in a single click.
 = How can I import my tables from other plugins? =
-If you use a table builder plugin besides TablePress / Data Tables Generator by Supsystic / Ultimate Tables, you must export the table files in CSV/JSON format.
+If you use a table builder plugin besides TablePress / Data Tables Generator by Supsystic, you must export the table files in CSV/JSON format.
 Ninja Tables allow you to upload CSV/JSON files directly.
 = How can I manage long tables with a huge amount of data? = You can manage long tables with a huge amount of data by utilizing different options Ninja Tables offers.
 You can use Pagination to break down your tables into segments.
 Not only that, the Search/Filter option allows you to quickly find out the exact information from your colossal table data.
 Otherwise, you might be looking for a needle in a haystack.
-= Can I create WooCommerce product tables with Ninja Tables? = Yes, you can create WooCommerce product tables with the Pro add-on.
-Check <a href="https://wpmanageninja.com/downloads/ninja-tables-pro-add-on/">here</a>
+= Can I create WooCommerce product tables with Ninja Tables? = Yes, you can create WooCommerce product tables with [Ninja Tables Pro add-on](https://ninjatables.com/pricing/).
 = Can I upload images/media to table cells? =
-You can upload images/media to table cells with the Pro add-on.
-Check <a href="https://wpmanageninja.com/downloads/ninja-tables-pro-add-on/">here</a>
+You can upload Image, File, Lightbox, & iframe in the Ninja Tables columns.
 = Can I enable frontend editing for my table? =
-Yes, the Pro add-on enables front-end editing for your table.
-Check the WP Table plugin Pro add-on <a href="https://wpmanageninja.com/downloads/ninja-tables-pro-add-on/">here</a>
+Yes, the Ninja Tables Pro enables you make [front-end editing](https://ninjatables.com/docs/frontend-editing/) enabled tables.
-= Can I connect Google Sheets to my WordPress Ninja Tables? = You can connect your Google spreadsheets to your WordPress table plugin by using the Ninja Tables Pro add-on.
-Check <a href="https://wpmanageninja.com/downloads/ninja-tables-pro-add-on/">here</a>
+= Can I connect Google Sheets to my WordPress Ninja Tables? = Ninja Tables let's you connect Google spreadsheets to the WordPress tables.
+Check out best [google sheets tables](https://ninjatables.com/docs/google-sheets-integration/)

 == Screenshots ==